rajrajhans/examsecure/README.md

     "region": "YOUR_AWS_REGION"
 };
 ```

+### Challenges & Learnings

+- **Increasing Complexity of State Management**: Initially, I used simple React state.
+However, as I added more and more features, the state management became increasingly complex and I was facing issues like prop drilling on a regular basis.
+More time was being spent on refactoring components in a way to enable them to share state, than on implementing new features.
+So, I learned and integrated Redux into the project.
+The concept of global state store made it easy to add new features.
+(Although I still use simple React state for managing ephemeral state)
+- **Locking Down the Browser**: The requirement was that the user should not be allowed to do anything else while attempting the exam.
+To implement this, I learned about a lot of DOM APIs for Full Screen, Focus Lost, Context Menu, Text Selection, etc.
+- **AWS Rekognition & Lambda**: For the server side, I've used AWS Lamdba along with AWS API Gateway.
+For real time image analysis, AWS Rekognition is used.
+This project allowed me to learn a lot about these AWS services and the "serverless" paradigm.

 ### Related Blog Posts
 - [Automate Deployment of React apps to AWS S3 using a CD Pipeline](https://rajrajhans.com/2020/08/automate-deployment-react-app-aws/)